Prebid SharedID

 There are several privacy scenarios in which a user ID is not created or read:

-1. The User ID module suppresses all cookie reading and setting activity when the GDPR Enforcement Module is in place and there’s no consent for Purpose 1.
+1. The User ID module suppresses all cookie reading and setting activity when the TCF Control Module is in place and there’s no consent for Purpose 1.

 2. The User ID module infrastructure supports a first-party opt-out, by setting the _pbjs_id_optout cookie or local storage to any value.
 No other cookies will be set if this one is set.